mbeniamino/aperi/README.md

 ## Description

 Aperi is a resource opener based on file extensions.
-It allows to configure the executable to launch to handle a certain extension.
-The project also contains a utility that launches a standard GTK 4 dialog to let the user choose an application for opening a file: the common use case it to associate this utility to all files without a more specific association.
+It allows to to launch a configurable executable to handle a certain file or uri based on its extension or schema.
+The project also contains a utility that launches via dbus the standard system chooser for opening a file: the common use case it to associate this utility to all files without a more specific association.

 ## Configuration